SiefaddeenAyoub/SiefaddeenAyoub/README.md

 ## Objective

-I am now eager to transition into the field of Cybersecurity, specifically aiming to join an Entry Level Cloud Security Analyst.
+I am now eager to transition into the field of Cybersecurity, specifically aiming to join as an Entry Level Cloud Security Analyst.

 ## Skills